-The short answer is yes.
+Yes.
 Evidentia is a family friendly software program.
-As such you are welcome to use the same license key on multiple computers in your household.
+You are welcome to use the same license key on multiple computers in your household.
 PLEASE don’t abuse this policy be being over generous with your definition of “household”.

 There are three ways to add a subject to the Evidentia database.

 The first is from the List Manager ->Subject screen.
 Simply select “New Subject” and enter the data directly into the form.
 It is saved automatically.

 The second is from the same screen – Import Subjects will allow you to import persons from a GEDCOM file.
 PLEASE do not import a 20,000 member tree!
 The program will come to a grinding halt.
 Import a few hundred at most. remember you may have to scroll through all those names.

 The third and final way to add new subject is to add them “on the fly” from the Tag Claim screen.
 If you enter a name not already in the database, then hit the Enter key, the new subject will be added.
 You can go back to the Subject List screen later to update things like gender, or FamilySearch id.